Tharun-1000/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

+##Implementation of Simple Linear Regression Model Using Gradient descent

 ## AIM:
 To write a program to predict the profit of a city using the linear regression model with gradient descent.